Statistics can never do justice to describe the scope of sexual abuse cases plaguing the Catholic Church for decades.

 - The Church might have been negligent in its hiring and placement of priests by failing to perform the proper background checks and giving adequate scrutiny to those around children.

-- The Church failed to act on credible allegations against specific priests, either leaving them in their roles or moving them to another diocese to make the problem go away in the short-term.
+- The Church failed to act on credible allegations of abuse against specific priests, either leaving them in their roles or moving them to another diocese to make the problem go away in the short-term.

 There have been numerous findings and some indictments detailing the scope of the Church’s failure to do anything about this problem despite years of evidence piling up and new accusations being made.

 The indictments involving clergy abuse victims have reached the highest level of the Church as many senior priests are alleged to have actively participated in a coverup of clergy sexual abuse claims.